 Edging and Mowing

 One of the most obvious tasks to complete during an initial spring cleanup is mowing and edging.
 Once all debris has been removed from the lawns, edging and mowing can be completed.
 If you plan to follow all of the tasks mentioned here, mow slightly shorter than usual to accommodate for the following tasks.
 Once your lawn is mowed, you can move on to edging, which can be done with a manual or powered edger or, simply, with a string trimmer (please note: using a string trimmer to edge should be done with care and/or by a professional, as it requires a certain level of expertise).

 Dethatching and Aerating

 Throughout the year, your lawn becomes overwhelmed with dead grass and other debris that quickly accumulates into the depths of your lawn; this debris is known as thatch.
 Dethatching removes this built-up layer of debris, allowing more light, moisture, and air to reach the roots of your lawn.
-For more information about dethatching and what it is, click here.
 Also, throughout the year, compaction of your lawn occurs.
 Therefore, compaction is another issue that can threaten the health of your lawn.
 Aerating relieves this compaction by puncturing small holes throughout your lawn.
-For more information about aerating and what it is, click here.
 Spring is one of the best times to perform these tasks to ensure you have the healthiest lawn possible during the growing season.
-For more information about the benefits of aerating and dethatching, click here.

 Fertilizing and Overseeding